Library and Information Science MLIS

 Will other classes besides the ones listed in degree requirements count towards my library science degree?

-Other classes that aren’t listed may count towards your degree once your transcript has been evaluated and posted.
+Other classes that aren’t listed may count towards your online library and information science masters degree once your transcript has been evaluated and posted.

 Do online students pay out-of-state tuition?